microsoft/botbuilder-js/libraries/botframework-connector/README.md

-# Bot Framework Connector SDK for Node.js
+# Microsoft Bot Framework Connector for Node.js

 Within the Bot Framework, the Bot Connector service enables your bot to exchange messages with users on channels that are configured in the Bot Framework Portal.